mgrebenets/mgrebenets.github.io/_posts/2015-02-08-code-coverage-for-ios.md

 This example also demonstrates the use of filter and exclude options to filter unwanted files from reports. `BUILD_DIR` points to the directory you defined with help of `CONFIGURATION_BUILD_DIR` when running the tests.

-The XML output is enough for CI tasks, but to have a sneak peek at readable HTML results on your computer you'll end up nowhere with `gcovr`.
+The XML output is enough for CI tasks, but to have a sneak peek at readable HTML results on your computer you'll end up nowhere with `gcovr`, the tool has a bug (unless it got fixed already).
 The tool to help at this time is [lcov](http://ltp.sourceforge.net/coverage/lcov.php).

 {% highlight bash %}
 # install